 According to the local mythology Pandavas were living in these caves for 12 – 13 years while hiding away from their enemy relatives.
 There are several more Pandava Caves in India where reportedly have been hiding these same Pandavas – like Pandav Leni Caves in Nashik, Maharashtra.

-One of brothers, Arjuna, taught music to Nagpati, he wedded daughter of Nagraj Vasu who lived in Nagdwari some 15 km from Panchmarhi.
+One of the brothers, Arjuna, taught music to Nagpati, he wedded the daughter of Nagraj Vasu who lived in Nagdwari some 15 km from Panchmarhi.

 According to the legend five caves were made for each of the brothers – Yudhishthira, Arjuna, Nakul, Sahdeo, Bhima and for their wife – Draupadi.

 Draupadi Cave (Draupadi Kuti) is the most spacious and best ventilated one.
 Bhima’s Cave (Bhim Kothari) is the darkest of them all – Bhima was the toughest of all five brothers.